Elvis339/carsync/README.md

 1. Create one `.env` file copy/paste values from the `.env.example`
 1. Rename `ormconfig.example` to `ormconfig.json` this is used for the cli and it is required
 1. Create a databse in MySQL make sure to give it the same name as you did in the `.env`
+1. `chmod +x bin/cli.js` so you can use the CLI
-1. Run `./bin/cli mig:run` to run the migrations
+3. Run `./bin/cli mig:run` to run the migrations
-1. `yarn run dev` should start the app
+4. `yarn run dev` should start the app

 ### Routes
 1. `http://127.0.0.1:5000` is the app host and port by default (you can change it).